sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.0.md

  * the construction of a vector frame from a family of predefined vector fields (ticket [[https://trac.sagemath.org/ticket/#28716|#28716]])
  * the handling of multiple symmetries and multiple contractions with index notation (ticket [[https://trac.sagemath.org/ticket/#28784|#28784]])
  * more control on the numerical ODE solver for integrated curves and geodesics (ticket [[https://trac.sagemath.org/ticket/#28707|#28707]])
-See the [[https://sagemanifolds.obspm.fr/changelog.html|full changelog]] for details.
+See the [[https://sagemanifolds.obspm.fr/changelog.html|full changelog]] for details, as well as the list of improvements and bug fixes in this release.

 == EdgesView for graphs ==